Welcome to Top 100 Golf Courses - the only independent website dedicated to the best golf courses of the World.

 David lives near Amsterdam and is our Benelux correspondent.
 He occasionally plays to his handicap, which alternates between 5 and 6, but most frequently he can be found right of the fairway playing out of the rough.
 He’s chasing his dream of playing the World’s Top 100 Courses and has played 44 to date.
 David’s home course is the Noordwijkse and among his favourites are Cypress Point and Royal County Down.

 David is our southern African correspondent, lives in Johannesburg and owns a tourism consultancy, The Tourism Strategy Company.
 He is a member at Leopard Park Golf Club and plays off a 3 handicap.
 David is a ranking panellist for Golf Digest South Africa.
 His favourite courses include Royal Melbourne, Kingston Heath, Royal County Down, Teeth of the Dog, Sentosa and The Links at Fancourt.

 Fergal is our US Consultant who lives in Boston but comes from Dublin.
 He’s a self-confessed golf course addict, who completed playing the Top 100 ranked courses in the United States in just 4 years at 28 years of age.
-Fergal has played 90 World Top 100 courses and, since moving to the US, has become a panellist with Golf Digest.
+Fergal has played 95 of the current World Top 100 ranked courses and, since moving to the US, has become a panellist with Golf Digest.
 He has a +1 handicap and is a proud member of Portmarnock Golf Club.